Brad Pitt’s LA home invaded by burglars who scaled fence and busted window

 Police are searching for three suspects who climbed over a fence and broke in through the home's front window, sources told the network.

-Pitt’s most recent public appearance was at the European premiere of F1 in London’s Leicester Square.
+Pitt’s most recent public outing was at the European premiere of F1 in London’s Leicester Square.

 He made a surprise appearance alongside fellow movie icon Tom Cruise, as well as the film's cast, including Damson Idris and Javier Bardem.

-The homes of Hollywood’s biggest stars have been targeted by thieves in the past, often when they are not in residence.
+The homes of Hollywood’s biggest stars have been increasingly targeted by thieves in recent years, often when they are not in residence.

 In February, the LA home of Nicole Kidman and Keith Urban was reportedly burglarized on Valentine’s Day.